check-spelling-sandbox/materialize/CONTRIBUTING.md

 Thank you for your interest in Materialize!
 Contributions of many kinds are encouraged and most welcome.

-If you have questions, please [create a Github discussion](https://github.com/MaterializeInc/materialize/discussions/new/choose).
+If you have questions, please [create a GitHub discussion](https://github.com/MaterializeInc/materialize/discussions/new/choose).

 ## Getting started